 Emotional wounds most often involve relationships with others, yet the impact of these wounds leave us with an immense sense of aloneness.
 The relationship between therapist and client is an emotionally healing and profoundly meaningful agent of change.
 Therefore, it is my greatest privilege to walk alongside my clients through their painful feelings in a connected and safe environment of support and growth.
 This is the foundation of my work.

 Being able to open up and work through one’s pain can be a scary thing for many, which I can relate to from personal experience.
-On top of my professional training, the commitment I have made to understanding and working through my own traumatic experiences has helped me to develop personal insight into abusive relationships.
-In addition, it has helped me immensely in developing a sense of compassion both toward myself and others.
+On top of my professional training, the commitment I have made to understanding and working through my own traumatic experiences has helped me to develop personal insight into abusive relational dynamics.
+Furthermore, it has helped me immensely in developing a sense of compassion both toward myself and others.
 This in turn has inspired me to strive to be an outlet of security and trust whereby my clients can enter into both their places of darkness and light with strength and self-compassion.

 I am a co-founder of one of Shoreline’s groups, “Calming Body and Mind: Skills for Coping with Trauma”, which is an educational and experiential group for those suffering from symptoms and/or effects of trauma and would like to learn coping skills for managing them.
 As such, it is of utmost importance to me to facilitate an experience to help clients understand how difficult life situations have affected them as well as assisting them in acquiring practical tools that they can use to move through life.